Low additional load

 Typically found in spring when the whole snowpack reaches and maintains 0 °C. The snow cover is often moist or wet and loses its firmness.

-The process is accelerated in shady terrain with shallow snow cover and great temperature disparities.
+The process is accelerated in shady terrain with shallow snow cover.
 This process can affect the whole snowpack or only some parts of the snowpack.
 Layers of faceted crystals are often found near to crusts.
-On the snow cover surface it preferably develops during clear sky nights and on shady slopes.
+On the snow cover surface it preferably develops during clear sky nights.

 Snow deposits can attain several times average snow depth.